 This is possibly one of the most disrespectful things that any touring band can do.
 As a band, you know how hard it is to make a name for yourself and you rely on the people who turn up for the shows.
 Always return the favour and stick around for the other acts on the bill.
 Especially when the gig is a bit of a dud and the bands are the only people at the venue!
 Equally, talk to the fans and the other bands.
 Who knows, it could be the making of an ultimate collaboration that really gets your name out there.

 Don’t let promoters and venues devalue what you do.
 Plenty of people out there think your band is nothing more than a hobby and so you don’t deserve to be paid properly.
 These people should be ignored at all costs so that they stop running shows.
 You’ve put countless hours into writing your music and so you should be valued for it.
 Set yourself a ‘per show rate’ that you’d be happy to be paid and stick to it.
 Equally, pay to play is a scam, no matter how you look at it.
 Unless there is some serious non-fiscal return on your investment (paid shows, music distribution or a record deal perhaps) then steer clear.

 Neglect your social media

 Being a touring band, you’re probably having a whole lot of fun.
-Your meeting new people, seeing new places and partying till your heart’s content.
+You’re meeting new people, seeing new places and partying to your heart’s content.
 Amidst all this joy, don’t forget the fundamentals of a successful tour.
 You need people to show up to gigs and hear your music and regardless of if it’s one month before the tour or day six, you still need to be promoting your band.
 Keep up with your fans, share your experiences and continue to grow your name.

 Forget to bring spares